Our vision

 "Your government" refers to the various entities that affect your daily life based on where you live and work.
 This typically includes your city or town, county, school district, water district, and other special districts, as well as state and federal agencies that serve your area.

-Government works in two directions, and both are locked up by complexity.
+Government works in two directions, and both are tangled by complexity.
 Public information is scattered across agency websites and buried in meeting minutes.
-Sending a request – for records, services, or public comment – means figuring out the right agency, the right format, and the right law.
-"Unlocking" means making both directions work: information flowing out to people, and requests flowing in to government, without the friction.
+Sending a request (for records, services, or public comment) means figuring out the right agency, the right format, and the right law.
+Mapping government means giving each body an identity, and, where boundary data exists for it, the territory it serves, so both directions work: information flowing out to people, and requests flowing in to government, without the friction.

 Participation